gennadyg/scala-cheatsheet/README.md

 	}
 }
 ```

-Class Any provides the following methods:
+## Class Any provides the following methods:
-• ==
-• !=
+- == && != : methods do not perform reference equality
-• asInstanceOf
+- asInstanceOf
-• equals
+- equals
-• hashCode
+- hashCode
-• isInstanceOf
+- isInstanceOf
-• toString
+- toString

+So, why not use the equals method ?
 Because ‘==‘ and ‘!=‘ are null safe!

-Casting:
+### Casting:
 asInstanceOf[Long]

-AnyRef ( equivalent of Java object )
+## AnyRef ( equivalent of Java object )
  - clone.
- - eq, ne.
+ - eq, ne: for reference equality
  - finalize, notify, notifyAll, wait, getClass.
  - synchronized